lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 6/Methods.md

 ## Methods

 Methods, or functions as they are often called, are blocks of code that designed to perform a tasks (usually one) in a particular way.
+In Java, the term function is used when referencing intenrally, while method is used when referencing externally (they are commonly interchangable).
 Methods help group blocks of code that perform a specific function together.
 The structure for declaring a method is below.

 ```Java
 /** javadoc */